Why Choose Exness?

 • Exness Mobile App: The broker provides a mobile app for iOS and Android.
 The app lets traders manage accounts and trade on the go.
 It is designed for convenience, helping MENA traders manage portfolios while following halal trading practices.

-• Web Terminal: The broker offers a Web Terminal that provides quick market access without software downloads.
+• Web Terminal: The broker offers a Exness Web Terminal that provides quick market access without software downloads.
 The terminal delivers the same features as desktop and mobile platforms, perfect for traders who need fast access.

 Exness Trading Platforms